 Ingredients

-- 225 grams plain flour all-purpose flour, sieved
+- 225 grams plain flour [or cake flour/ all-purpose flour, sieved]

-- 2 teaspoon baking powder level teaspoon, sieved
+- 2 teaspoons baking powder l[evel teaspoon, sieved]

-- ½ teaspoon bicarbonate of soda level teaspoon, sieved
+- ½ teaspoon bicarbonate of soda [baking soda, level teaspoon, sieved]

-- 1 teaspoon ground ginger or cinnamon/mixed spice/pumpkin spice
+- 1 teaspoon ground ginger [or cinnamon/mixed spice/pumpkin spice powder]

-- 200 millilitres plant milk more or less may be required, plus a little extra to brush over each scone
+- 200 millilitres milk [we used soya milk but any milk will do, more or less may be required, plus a little extra to brush over each scone]

 Instructions

-- Add the margarine and using your fingertips to rub the margarine into the flour mixture until it resembles fine breadcrumbs.Give the bowl a shake and the larger un-rubbed lumps will appear on the top.
-Rub these in.60 grams vegan margarine
+- Break the margarine up into small pieces, and using your fingertips rub the margarine into the flour mixture until it resembles fine breadcrumbs.Give the bowl a shake, back and forth, and the larger un-rubbed lumps will appear on the top.
+Rub these in.60 grams margarine

 - Pour in the black treacle and half the milk.
-You may not require all the milk so just add a little at a time and stir, bringing the scone dough together into a ball.Sprinkle flour over your work surface.2 tablespoon treacle, 200 millilitres plant milk
+You may not require all the milk so just add a little at a time and stir, bringing the scone dough together into a ball.Sprinkle flour over your work surface.2 tablespoons treacle, 200 millilitres milk

 - Knead the dough lightly for a few seconds.
 If the dough is too sticky sprinkle in extra flour and if the dough is too dry smooth over extra milk with your fingers and work it in, until the dough is smoothish.